NicolasLopes7/personal-notification-system/README.md

 - [x] Create models
 - [x] Configurate Dockerfile
 - [x] Setup Typescript and Prisma
-- [ ] Create Alarm CRUD
+- [x] Create Alarm CRUD
 - [x] Create device CRUD
+- [x] Create Alarm Queue for redis
+- [x] Add redis on docker-compose
+- [x] Create function to process the Alarm Queue
+- [x] Create the MQTT publisher
+- [x] Add bull board to debug the redis queues
+- [x] Make the process redis queue function add new jobs when is recurrent
+- [x] Create basic README
-- [ ] Create pre-post hooks to deal with the push notification sending
+- [ ] Create postback for the computer device worker
-- [ ] Create a web view for the system
+- [ ] Create the Telegram bot
-- [ ] Think'bout the way that i'll send push notification for cellphone (need to works in android and iOS)
+- [ ] Create a class that allows to send a message for Telegram
+- [ ] Add interacted field on `AlarmEvent` model
+- [ ] Add finished field on `Alarm` model
 - [ ] Create beautiful README
-- [x] Create basic README

 ## How to run